 In some cases, a hospital stay may be needed to treat electrolyte problems.

 Complications of bulimia include:

-- Hole forms in the stomach (stomach rupture)
+- Hole in the stomach (stomach rupture)

 - Heart problems due to loss of vital minerals and electrolytes, such as potassium and sodium